Steiner-254/Cyfrin-Updraft-Course/Begginer/Smart contract development with Solidity/Section 1 - Simple Storage/Lesson4.md

 - The content of the function is placed within the curly brackets {}.
 The prefix _ before _favoriteNumber is used to emphasise that the local variable _favoriteNumber is a different variable from the state variable favoriteNumber.
 This helps prevent potential confusion when dealing with different variables with similar names in complex codebases.

+## Deploying the Smart Contract
+- You can test out this function in the Remix VM environment.
+At this stage, you can compile your code by navigating to the compile tab and hitting Compile.
+After compiling, navigate to the tab Deploy and Run Transactions to test your function.
+- The Deploy and Run Transactions tab holds a variety of parameters that are used during the deployment process.
+You'll be assigned an account with some ETH to deploy your smart contract.

+- In this environment, your contract is assigned a unique address.
+You can re-access your deployed contract by expanding the Deployed Contracts interface and simultaneously opening the terminal, which shows log data of all contract deployments and transactions.

+- If we open the Remix terminal we can see that deploying the contract has just sent a simulated transaction on the Remix environment.
+You can check out its details such as status, hash, from, to and gas.

+>> !IMPORTANT The process of sending a transaction is the same for deploying a contract and for sending Ethers.
+The only difference is that the machine-readable code of the deployed contract is placed inside the data field of the deployment transaction.
+Transactions creation

 ##